Operation Tiger Claw: Background

-Invasion

-In October 1967 a Nigerian Navy armada on a naval campaign left the port of Bonny en route to Calabar.
-Inside the ships were the heavily armed troops of the Nigerian 3rd Marine Division under the command of Colonel Benjamin Adekunle.
-At the time Calabar was defended by the Biafran 9th Battalion under the command of Maj.
-Ogbo Oji, who was responsible for the defense of Biafra's entire southeast coastline from Opobo to the Cameroon border.
-On October 17 Biafran defenses on Calabar's beaches came under heavy aerial and naval bombardment.
+On October 12, 1967, Nigerian Navy ships began sailing to the port of Bonny to rendezvous in advance of the operation.
+By October 16, the naval force had assembled, including the frigate NNS Nigeria, landing craft tank Lokoja, patrol ship Ogoja, survey ship Penelope, seaward defence boats Enugu and Bonny, and civilian ships MV Bode Thomas, MV Oduduwa and MV Warigi.
+The force departed for Calabar by 14:00 that day.

+Operation

+The Nigerian naval force, led by Nigeria, arrived at Calabar at about 05:00 on October 17.
+As the ships approached the port's jetty, they initiated a bombardment of the city.
+Over the next two days the ships continued the bombardment, though technical difficulties and depleting stocks of ammunition caused issues for the force, preventing it from landing troops at Oron as originally planned.
+One sailor on the Enugu was killed by shrapnel from friendly fire while Bonny's main gun's barrel broke and had to be replaced.

 Less than 24 hours later the Nigerian 8th Battalion under the command of Maj.
 Ochefu disembarked from Lokoja and was able to capture Calabar's cement factory.
 Later that day the Nigerian 33rd Battalion landed on Calabar's beach, among them Col Adekunle himself.
 The small but stubborn Biafran resistance was overwhelmed but managed to retain control over certain parts of Calabar and its surrounding area.
 Bloody hand-to-hand fighting ensued after Nigerian troops began to enter Calabar from 3 different positions.
 Maj.
 Oji was seriously wounded during the fighting and evacuated to Umuahia while his outnumbered troops retreated to new defensive positions on the outskirts of Calabar.
 Lt.
 Col. David Okafor replaced Oji and decided that he would not counterattack until he was re-enforced by the Biafran 7th Battalion under the command of Lt.
 Col. Adigio.
 The 7th Battalion at first refused to embark to Calabar because their machine guns had been sent to Biafran troops fighting against Major Muhammadu Buhari and had been left with single-shot bolt-action rifles.
 After the 7th Battalion finally accepted the task Lt.
 Col. Adigio was replaced with Col. Festus Akagha.
 On October 19 the Biafran 7th Battalion arrived in Calabar where they were met by Nigerian armored cars, which they had no answer to.
 Col. Akagha relayed a message to President Odumegwu Ojukwu in which he stated the situation in Calabar was hopeless and that they were in desperate need of assistance.
 In the face of imminent devastation Ojukwu sent newly conscripted white mercenaries to Calabar but they came under immediate heavy Nigerian fire.
 After suffering unusually high casualties the remaining mercenaries retreated north and fled Biafra, never to return.

+Calabar was not completely secured and not all federal forces and supplies landed until October 23.